maths/moodle-qtype_stack/doc/en/Specialist_tools/Unsorted_multi_input.md

 \[ \int x^2+\sin(x) \mathrm{d} x = \int {\color{red}?} \mathrm{d} x + \int {\color{red}?} \mathrm{d} x\]
 where the `?` are inputs `ans1` and `ans2`.
 We might expect `ans1=x^2` but of course we could also have `ans1=sin(x)`.

+Another option is to create a _set_ from multiple inputs.

+1. Establish basic properties of each input with one a corresponding PRT.
+2. Establish the overall properties of the set of solutions.

+An example question is given in the stack library under `Topics\Complex_cube_roots.xml`.

 ### Use the feedback variables

 One option is to define `sans:ans1+ans2` in the feedback variables.
 Then the PRT can check `sans` is equivalent to the integrand up to commutativity and associativity (or something else if you perefer).
 The problem with this is the difficulty in awarding partial credit.